grzesiek/sql_migrations/README.md

     You can put plain SQL into that files.

-2. It is possible to create migration files, seed files and fixtures inside followig directory structure:
+2. It is possible to create migration files, seed files and fixtures inside following directory structure:

         db/
           migrations/